taylorfayle/Working-Drafts/_posts/2016-5-10-applying-ux-insights-to-teaching.md

 One way to understand this is to use the concept of cognitive load, or the way in which cognitive resources are directed during learning.
 [John Sweller](http://link.springer.com/article/10.1023%2FA%3A1022193728205), the educational psychologist who has done extensive research on this topic, describes three types of cognitive load.

-*   **Intrinsic cognitive load** is the amount of cognitive resources required to process _the actual information or skills_ you want your students to learn
+*   **Intrinsic cognitive load** is the amount of cognitive resources required to process _the actual information or skills_ you want your students to learn.
 *   **Extraneous cognitive load** is the amount of effort and attention required to process _non-essential information_, such as the web interface of an online course, syllabus, handouts, connecting your clicker to a course, etc.
 *   **Germane cognitive load**, while not intrinsic, is nonetheless _directed to the actual course content_, for example, active learning activities, discussions boards, presentations, problem sets, etc.